gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 However, Anthropic's [Artifacts](https://support.anthropic.com/en/articles/9487310-what-are-artifacts-and-how-do-i-use-them) feature, which displays content like renderable code or text documents in a dedicated panel, provides immediate feedback by rendering output without occluding the text chat.

-Anthropic's [How we built Artifacts](https://www.youtube.com/watch?v=vUdNaAAc4FY) video outlines the way a feedback loop would work without Artifacts: you'd have to copy-paste the output code into an editor, render it or run it, and then tab back to the chat window to do it again.
+Anthropic's [How we built Artifacts](https://www.youtube.com/watch?v=vUdNaAAc4FY) video outlines the way a feedback loop would work without Artifacts: you'd have to copy-paste the output code into an editor, render it or run it, and then alt-tab back to the chat window to do it again.

 Artifacts tightens that feedback loop and makes iterating enjoyable.